 AOC uses the funds that it receives from Westaim to locate credit and other security investment opportunities, investigate such opportunities including conducting due diligence on the potential borrower, structuring and documenting the investment and ultimately, funding the investment using its own funds.
 Once it has a portfolio of credit and other security investments, AOC may look to dispose of all or a portion of such portfolio in order to provide it with the funds necessary to make additional investments.
-All or a portion of the portfolio may be disposed of by AOC to third parties, including AFHC, certain investment funds or client accounts managed by Arena Investors, and/or other third parties.
-In addition, AOC may retain a portion of the investments for its own account, but this is not its primary investment strategy.
-Because AOC may offer and sell investments to AFHC and certain investment funds or client accounts managed by Arena Investors, to provide for the review of, and consent to, such transactions on behalf of AFHC and each related party.
+All or a portion of the portfolio may be disposed of by AOC to third parties, including AF, certain investment funds or client accounts managed by Arena Investors, and/or other third parties.
+In addition, AOC may retain a portion of the investments to AF and certain investment funds or client accounts managed by Arena Investors, procedures have been implemented to provide for the review of, and consent to, such transactions on behalf of AF and each related party.
 These procedures include the review and approval of the transaction by a person or committee that is independent of each of AOC and Westaim that has knowledge of fundamentals-based, asset oriented credit investments.